Los Piojos: History

-In 2005 the Los Piojos were awarded the Konex Award as one of the beast rock bands of the decade.
+In 2005 the Los Piojos were awarded the Konex Award as one of the best rock bands of the decade.

 The band's first DVD, Fantasmas peleándole al viento, was released in October 2006.
 Its title, taken from a lyric in the song "Cruel," compiled live performances from three of their concerts: Boca Juniors Stadium in December 2005, Estadio Ciudad de La Plata in November 2004, and the outdoor stage at Obras Sanitarias in October 2005.